 Safety regulatory infrastructure: The Iranian Nuclear Regulatory Authority (INRA) is the independent regulatory body responsible for establishing necessary regulations, review submitted safety documents, licensing, inspection and enforcement.
 The safety and regulatory infrastructure, associated standards and procedures are adequate for the implementation of this project.

-Other considerations, e.g. environment, gender: The project is expected to have positive effect on the environment by assisting the Iran research reactor operators improves their management practices and safety by lowering the risk of hazard to the environment and public health.
+Other considerations, e.g. environment, gender: The project is expected to have positive effect on the environment by improving the management practices and safety of the identified research reactors which should as a result, lowering the risk of hazard to the environment and public health.
 The project will equally benefit men and women and will have both male and female implementers.

-Implementation strategy: In order to achieve the project objective, effective cooperation with stakeholders on involvement to realization of the project is required.
-Since It is a standard TC project (input includes meetings, workshops, SVs, EMs and minor procurement); no particular implementation strategy is needed.
+Implementation strategy: IAEA review missions to assess current status on research reactor safety, operation and maintenance and utilization will be utilize at the beginning of the project.
+Implementation of the recommendations received together with improved capability of trained personnel under the project is expected to contribute towards meeting the project targets.

+Counterparts, via the NLO and Permanent Mission will submit an official request to IAEA once this project is approved for timely preparation for the review missions.

-Monitoring and progress reporting: The monitoring and progress reporting of the project implementation will be provided by the National Liaison Officer (NLO).
-The monitoring will be carried out by monthly inspection of activities under project plan and on the basis of collecting data of the intermediate and final reports.
-Also expert mission and IAEA staff travel are planned to closely oversee this project and to take necessary steps for a timely and effective implementation of the project.
-National counterparts will prepare and submit every 12 months Project Progress Assessment Report (PPAR) on the status of activities through the e-PPAR platform.
+Monitoring and progress reporting: The project will be monitored through regular discussions and meetings with the TO and PMO of the project as well as field expert missions.
+Progress reports will be communicated to the IAEA periodically.
+National counterparts will prepare and submit annually the Project Progress Assessment Report (PPAR) on the status of activities through the e-PPAR platform.

-Risk management: The main risk is related to a change the priority of the Government for allocating resources; however continued safe operation of RRs for production of radiopharmaceutical and human capacity building always has had high priority (also another risk is some limitation that imposed to experts that visit Iran.
-It could discourage appropriate experts to support the project.
-Procurement can be delayed or denied by suppliers due to external factors)
+Risk management: The main risk is related to a change the priority of the Government for allocating resources.
+However, continued safe operation of RRs for production of radiopharmaceutical and human capacity building always has had high priority.
+Another identified risk is availability of suitable and qualified experts that can visit Iran in particular for the planned review missions.
+Procurement can be delayed or denied by suppliers due to external factors.
+A clear scope for each mission will be prepared early in the project, no later than Q2 of the first year of the project to ensure longer lead time for preparation and sourcing of expertise.
+All complete specifications will also be prepared by Q1 of the first year of the project.